-Occasionally this Plan may need to be amended.
+Occasionally this plan may need to be amended.
 If circumstances do arise that require text or maps to change, the Planning and Zoning Committee should review and recommend adoption by the County Board.
 Amendments may be appropriate throughout the lifecycle of the plan, particularly if new issues emerge or trends change.
 These amendments will typically consist of minor changes to the plan text or maps.
 Large-scale changes or frequent amendments to meet individual development proposals should be avoided or the plan loses integrity.
 The public should be notified of proposed plan amendments to allow an opportunity for review and comment.

 In towns where an officially adopted comprehensive plan exists, future amendments and updates to any town plan should be promptly forwarded to the Oneida County Planning & Zoning Department.
 Receipt of the town plan will allow staff and the planning & zoning committee to make recommendations that are based on the amended town plan.
-These local future land use maps will also become the basis for future amendments to the County's Future Land Use Map.
+These local future land use maps function as County's Future Land Use Map.